-Child sex trafficking victims may vacate delinquency adjudications and expunge related records for prostitution and other offenses arising from trafficking victimization, without a waiting period.

-Juvenile delinguency records serve as barriers to the restoration and healing process for survivors of child sex trafficking.
+Area of Law Protective Provisions for the Child Victims The Policy Goal Child sex trafficking victims may vacate delinquency adjudications and expunge related records for prostitution and other offenses arising from trafficking victimization, without a waiting period.
+The Reason Juvenile delinquency records serve as barriers to the restoration and healing process for survivors of child sex trafficking.
 Though generally not publicly available like records for adult convictions, juvenile records may still prevent survivors from securing an academic scholarship and may result in expulsion from the survivor's school.
 Such academic consequences will follow a survivor from school to school and potentially bar access to higher education.
 Additional collateral consequences associated with juvenile delinquency records include denial of professional licenses and ineligibility for certain types of employment, including work with children.
 A juvenile record may also prevent survivors from joining the military, obtaining or retaining driver's licenses, or accessing benefits such as public housing and crime victims' compensation.
 Each of these collateral consequences results in further victimization and hinders a survivor's ability to rebuild his or her life.
 As such, state law must allow delinquency adjudications to be vacated and related records to be expunged.
 Expungement keeps juvenile records from public view or access, while vacatur sets aside the underlying adjudication, thereby acknowledging a survivor's status as a victim rather than as a criminal.
-Although many states already permit human trafficking victims to vacate convictions for certain crimes, those laws generally do not apply to delinquency adjudications since the juvenile code in many states distinguishes between convictions and adjudications.
+Although many states already permit human trafficking victims to vacate convictions for certain crimes, those laws generally do not apply to delinquency adjudications.
 As such, state law must specifically allow survivors of child sex trafficking to vacate delinquency adjudications and expunge related records in order to prevent the child from systemic victimization.
 Our analysis focuses on the threshold issue of application to delinquency adjudications, but other procedural requirements, including approval of the prosecutor, may also pose barriers to accessing the protection of vacatur and expungement laws.